alex-sumner/roam-parser/README.md

 `<content> = (element | plain-text)*`

-To allow only nested curly braces, but not bold or italic etc, within roam render sections,
+To allow only nested curly braces, but not bold or italic etc, within Roam render sections,
 change text to plain-text in line 16:

 `roam-render = <roam-render-start> (roam-render | plain-text)* <roam-render-end>`